-Best areas for Kayaking
+Best Areas for Kayaking?

 1. North: kayaking in the Lake District

 The Chilean Lake District is famous for its white water rafting and is a great place to enjoy some wild and adventurous kayaking.
-Kayakers from around the world come to the Futaleufú river known for its strong currents and deep blue waters created by glacial sediment.
+Kayakers from around the world come to the Futaleufu river known for its strong currents and deep blue waters created by glacial sediment.

-The Argentinian Lake District or ‘the Bariloche Lakes’ is lush and green and not dissimilar to our own Lake District.
+The Argentinian Lake District or "the Bariloche Lakes" is lush and green and not dissimilar to our own Lake District.

-2. Middle: kayking in Torres del Paine
+2. Middle: kayaking in Torres del Paine

 The Torres del Paine and Bernardo O'Higgins National Parks contain some very dramatic Patagonian scenery.
 Here you'll be able to kayak amongst fjords, glaciers and icebergs.

 Challenge yourself to kayak in and around the wild and remote island of Tierra del Fuego , the 'end of the world' where Darwin's notion of Natural Selection was reputedly born.
 You can kayak across the Magellan Straits that separate Tierra del Fuego from the mainland, or the Beagle Channel, where you may find yourself paddling amongst a sea lion colony.